sheruaravindreddy/Web-Resume/README.md

 # Web-Resume
-Designed a web resume with JS.
+Designing a web resume with JS.
+This is a practice project done as part of an online course.